 BSW Degree Options

 The Bachelor of Social Work (BSW) degree program prepares undergraduate students for ethical, competent, entry-level, generalist professional social work practice with diverse, poor, vulnerable and oppressed individuals, families, groups and communities.
+BSW students engage in a nurturing environment with small class sections that promote academic excellence and individualized attention.
+We offer multiple formats and specialized minors to prepare our undergraduate Social Work students to empower social change in their communities upon graduation.

 The Bachelor of Social Work degree requires satisfactory completion of a minimum of 120 credits.
 Full- and part-time program options are available with day, evening, weekend, and online classes to fit your schedule.
 Classes are offered on main Detroit campus, at our Macomb and Schoolcraft centers.